parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/daily-living.md

   - Devices to track your location so someone could find you if needed.
   - Sensors that detect if you fall over.
 - More information about these systems is available on the <a href="https://www.nhs.uk" class="external-link" target="_blank" rel="noopener noreferrer">NHS Website</a> and the <a href="https://www.which.co.uk/later-life-care" class="external-link" target="_blank" rel="noopener noreferrer">Which?
 Later Life Care website</a>.
-- If falls are a concern, please also see the <a href="/information/managing-symptoms/balance-and-falls" class="internal-link">_Balance & Falls_</a> page.
+- If falls are a concern, please also see the <a href="/information/managing-symptoms/balance-and-falls" class="internal-link">Balance & Falls</a> page.

 ## My Experience

 People affected by Parkinson’s describe their experiences:

 > “We have a flat mat that you put on the floor.
 An alarm goes off.
 If you put it on the floor by the side of the bed, and as soon as you step on it, an alarm goes off.
 Very loudly.”
-> — _Person with Parkinson’s_
+> (Person with Parkinson’s)

 ## Advice on Buying Equipment